 Health conditions that affect life insurance range from obesity, high cholesterol, and high blood pressure to Crohn’s disease, cancer, or anything in between.

 Insurance companies assess your health condition according to the seriousness of the pre-existing condition and the probability of a successful prognosis.
 It also depends on whether your condition is well-managed with medication/treatment, or in some cases, when you had your last episode.
 Your rating is also based on your medical examination and the reports supplied by your doctors, lab results, and hospital reports.

 These and many other factors come into play in determining how an insurance company will rate you.
 There may even a waiting period of anywhere from 6 months to 2 years before they might even consider you for a policy.

 A rating for someone who has a pre-existing condition generally breaks down into the following categories:

 Preferred is the second best rate class, behind Preferred Best.
-Preferred applicants are generally healthy, perhaps with some minor issues, such as being slightly overweight.
-A family history of cancer or heart disease could also bump a healthy applicant from Preferred Best to Preferred.
+Preferred applicants are generally healthy, perhaps with some minor issues, such as being up to forty pounds overweight.
+With some companies, a family history of cancer or heart disease could also bump a healthy applicant from Preferred Best to Preferred.

 Most insurers will look past medications for blood pressure, thyroid, and cholesterol, assuming you are controlling the issue adequately.
 If you have been diagnosed with anxiety or depression but appear to be treating the issue effectively, it is possible for you to secure a Preferred rate.